Phenylpiracetam is a powerful synthetic stimulant nootropic that may have the potential to boost mood, memory, cognition, and physical function.

 A typical dose of phenylpiracetam ranges from 100-250 mg per dose, taken with meals, up to three times a day.

 New users are advised to start at the lower end of the dosage range and increase if necessary.

 It is widely but not universally reported by users that tolerance to phenylpiracetam’s effects may develop relatively quickly; user self-reports suggest that tolerance is a particular problem regarding phenylpiracetam’s energizing and physical stamina properties.
 Many users advocate cycling the drug or taking it as an occasional “booster” as needed rather than taking it continuously.

 Here is an example of how phenylpiracetam can be combined with other nootropics, for enhanced effects.

-This stack is especially suitable for students or athletes.
-A healthy balanced daily routine while saving the powerful effects of phenylpiracetam for when it is needed most, enhancing just about every aspect of your mind and body.
+This stack may be especially suitable for students or athletes.
+A healthy balanced daily routine while saving the powerful effects of phenylpiracetam for when it is needed most.

-Like other nootropics in the racetam class, there are few reported side effects from supplementing phenylpiracetam when taken at the recommended dosages.
+Like other nootropics in the racetam class, there are few reported side effects from supplementing phenylpiracetam at the recommended dosages.